AwaleSajil/BookMate/README.md

-# **Book Management System**
+# **Book Management System: BookMate**

 ## **Overview**
-The Book Management System is a simple console-based application designed to manage books and user interactions.
+BookMate is a simple console-based Book Management application designed to manage books and user interactions.
 The application is built using Python and SQLite as the database, focusing on clear separation of layers: front-end (console interface), middle application tier (business logic), and back-end (SQLite database).

 The system allows users to:
 - Sign up and log in to the system.